bavc/signalserver/README.md

 ### Environment variable

-Singalserver has a capacity to accept large numbers of files.
+SignalServer has a capacity to accept large numbers of files.
 Thus, we provide an option to determine where the files are stored in your host OS.

 For example, the host OS has only 8G of local storage but you mounted extra space in `/data` directly of your host OS.
 Then you could designate your file storage to be within `/data` directly.
-In this case, your file storage path is :
+In this case, your file storage path is:

 ```
 FILES_VOLUME_PATH=/data